 Project Initiation Checklist

-The Project Initiation Checklist is used on Administrative Systems managed projects and should be started by the Project Manager as soon as funding for the project is approved.
+The Project Initiation Checklist is used primarily on Enterprise Technology projects and should be started by the Project Manager as soon as funding for the project is approved.
 While not all project initiation steps are required or apply to a given project, even those that are indicated as optional/as applicable should be carefully reviewed.

 The Project Plan is one of the most critical (required) parts of an IT project; its development is led by the Project Manager.
 Both seeded Work Breakdown Structure (WBS) and generic Project Plan templates are available to start your project plan.
 Detailed instructions on how to set up the project in Smartsheet, the UIT PMO project management tool of choice, are also provided to ensure that the project appears on the UIT Project Dashboard.